GDavij/open-ecommerce/docs/core-api/modules/stock/stock-use-cases.md

 [X] - Brand Deleted Integration Event(Without Retry with Polly)

+### Create Measure Unit

+#### Objective

+    This use case has the objective to receive data about a measure and if valid it will add it globally to use in the system

+#### Payloads

+TODO: Request and Response

+#### Test Cases

+[X] - Should Create Measure Unit For Valid Command

+[X] - Should Not Create Measure Unit For Invalid Command With Same Name Or Shortname As Existent Measure Unit

+##### Command Validator Test Cases

+[X] - Should Accept Valid Command

+[X] - Should Negate Invalid Command With Empty Values

+[X] - Should Negate Invalid Command with Values Higher Than Maximum Limit

+#### Integration Events

+[X] - Measure Unit Created(Without Retry With Polly)

+### Get Measure Unit

+#### Objective

+    This use case has the objective of receive a Brand Id and if valid(existent) it must return data about the product found.

+#### Payloads

+TODO: Request and Response

+#### Test Cases

+TODO: Tests

+#### Query Validator Tests

+TODO: Tests

+#### Integration Events

+No Events

+### Search Measure Unit

+#### Objective

+    This use case has the objective to receive a search term and it should find any Measure Unit that matches the term or similar to it, and then return the Measure Units Founded, it must use a simple fuzzy search algorithm.

+#### Payloads

+TODO: Request and Response

+#### Test Cases

+TODO: Tests

+#### Query Validator Tests

+TODO: Tests

+#### Integration Events

+No Events

 ### Update Measure Unit

 #### Objective

     The objective of this use case is to receive a measure unit Id and it's updated data, validate and if valid it will update it's data in the database and notify other modules to update the too.

 #### Payloads